jrw421/mission-management-system/README.md

 Hey there!
 Thanks so much for taking a look at the Official Mission Management System.
 I had a really good time putting it together and I hope it's a well-rounded representation of my skillset.
+I spent a total of 3 days on the project.

 While my time and resources were limited, I included my thought process, design thinking, and what I would include/do differently given more time.
 Of course, please feel free to reach out with any questions or clarifications you may have.
 In addition - always open to feature requests and constructive criticism.